racastillojr/HPC/README.md

-# HPC Scripts to use with Moab
+# HPC scripts to use with Moab

 These script were created to manage user access to a HPC cluster using Moab.